Hussainajhar8/tech257_azure_linux/intro_to_azure/AZURE.md

 ## Azure Pricing Calculator

-The Azure Pricing Calculator helps estimate the cost of Azure services based on usage and configuration.
-It allows users to select services, adjust usage parameters, and generate cost estimates, helping to plan and optimize Azure spending.
+The Azure Pricing Calculator estimates the cost of Azure services based on your usage and setup.
+It helps you pick services, adjust usage details, and see how much it might cost you.

+### Features:

+- **Service Selection**: Choose from a range of Azure services like virtual machines and databases.

+- **Usage Parameters**: Adjust settings like region, storage type, and runtime hours to see how they affect costs.

+- **Cost Estimation**: Get detailed estimates of how much each service might cost you based on your inputs.

+- **Scenario Modeling**: Compare different setups to find the most cost-effective options.

+### Example:

+Imagine you're building a web app on Azure.
+You'd pick Azure App Service for hosting, Azure SQL Database for storing data, and Azure Blob Storage for media files.
+Then, input things like expected traffic, storage needs, and data transfer rates.
+The calculator will give you a breakdown of monthly costs, helping you plan your budget effectively.

+### Comparison with TCO Calculator:

+While the Azure Pricing Calculator helps estimate ongoing costs for Azure services, a Total Cost of Ownership (TCO) calculator looks at the entire lifespan and broader costs of IT assets.
+For example, while the Azure Pricing Calculator helps estimate monthly costs for using Azure services like hosting and storage, a TCO calculator would consider factors like initial hardware and software investments, maintenance costs, and depreciation over time.
+It provides a more comprehensive view of the financial implications of IT investments beyond just usage costs.

 ## Personal Notes and Takeaways